Science, Technology, Engineering, Maths - STEM

 Alexandra Knight is an award-winning engineer, presenter and diversity advocate.
-She is a Chartered Engineer, Fellow of the Institution of Mechanical Engineers, on the Board of the Women's Engineering Society, a Royal Academy of Engineering Visiting Professor at Brunel University and a STEM Ambassador.
+She is a Chartered Engineer, Fellow of the Institution of Mechanical Engineers, Fellow of the Women's Engineering Society, a Royal Academy of Engineering Visiting Professor at Brunel University and a STEM Ambassador.
 She worked in engineering industry for over 15 years before focussing full time on Stemazing.

 Alex strives to be a visible role model.
 She has featured on TV shows like Channel 5's Ancient Engineering and Curiosity Stream's The Year That Rocked the World, and regularly speaks at schools, universities and industry conferences as a technical expert and diversity champion.

 Reach out if you need an external speaker or are interested in finding out more about STEMAZING.

 Join our STEMAZINGWomen initiatives to shine as a visible role model, fulfil your potential in your STEM career and empower yourself and others to leave a legacy.

 Join our STEMAZINGKids initiatives to give your children the gift of curiosity and help us inspire the next generation of innovators and problem-solvers.

 “We are honoured to have Alexandra Knight here - her enthusiasm and passion for supporting female engineering

 students is evidenced by her commitment to the mentoring programme for 5 years.
 I know she will change lives.”